-An oral presentation of about 8 minutes followed by a 2-3 minutes period for questions, will be given by the student to the other students in the course and their supervisors (supervisor attendance not mandatory) on April 5th, 2023 (exact time and location will be communicated).
+An oral presentation of about 8 minutes followed by a 2 minutes period for questions, will be given by the student to the other students in the course and their supervisors (supervisor attendance not mandatory) on April 9th, 2024 (exact time and location will be communicated via Quercus).
+Invitations to upload the final presentation slides as pptx file will be communicated through Quercus too.